FeaturedTeardown

 Samsung 512GB 860 PRO

 The Samsung 860 PRO is about 2.5 inches large.
-We can see “Samsung” and “Solid State Drive” in the front of SSD, without product model number.
+We can see “Samsung” and “Solid State Drive” in the front of the SSD, without the product model number.
 The red square is below the words.
 The arrow mark on the right indicates the port direction.

 Samsung 512GB 860 PRO front